-- If you think you will get released quickly, you will be allowed to keep wearing your own clothes, if not you you will be given a jumpsuit.
+- If you think you will get released quickly, you will be allowed to keep wearing your own clothes, if not you will be given a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell us how it happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that could help other people that get arrested make it through jail processing?

 Click here to tell your story

 Once bail has been posted, you will be allowed to go home after you get discharged.
 Getting discharged will take anywhere from 10 minutes to all day long.
 In other words the faster you can pay your bail, the sooner you can get released from jail.
 It also might depend on whether you have a bond amount or if a judge needs to decide on your bail amount.
 For minor charges, you will be booked and then released on your recognizance without having to pay bail.
 When you have served your sentence and are given a date of your release, expect to be discharged in the morning.

 issued for your arrest, or if you must report to start a sentence, it is recommended that you follow the rules and turn yourself into the authorities.
 In the case of an outstanding warrant, go to the jail, in the reception area, and tell the intake officer that you think there may be an outstanding arrest warrant out for you.
 They will check to see if you have a warrant, and if they verify that you have one, they will take you into custody.
 If you are reporting to serve out your sentence, go to the jail at the exact time and date that the sentence order lists.
 Be sure that you are not late to report.
 Just bring necessary items when you go, like your driver’s license or your ID, any prescription medication you might take, along with your doctor’s prescription, as well as a sentencing order from court.